-Sahale Arm - A challenging climb that offers fantastic views and possible motion goat sightings.
-Most of the hike is on a steep dirt trail, but the final ascent crosses fields of rock scree.
+Sahale Arm - A challenging climb that offers fantastic views and possible mountain goat sightings.
+Most of the hike is on a steep dirt trail, but the final ascent crosses rock scree.
 Look for the cairns (small towers of rocks balanced on each other) which mark the easiest ascent up the rock field.
 Read more about the hike here.

-Hidden Lake - Another strenuous hike - the climb to Hidden Lake climbs 3,200 vertical feet in just 4.5 miles.
-Hidden Lake is a true gem, perfectly blue with a backdrop of mountains (it is the lake pictured at the top of this post).
+Hidden Lake - the trail to Hidden Lake climbs 3,200 vertical feet in just 4.5 miles.
+Hidden Lake is a true gem, perfectly blue with a backdrop of mountains.
 You cannot get to the shoreline of Hidden Lake, but can descend a rock field once reaching the viewpoint to get a closer look.
-The dirt road up to Hidden Lake is steep and narrow with sizable potholes, but it is doable in a two wheel drive car.
+The dirt road up to Hidden Lake is steep and narrow with potholes, but it is doable in a two wheel drive car.
 Read more about the hike here.